ChristinChen233/VA-System/README.md

 4. The complete data report is available for access in the file named 'report.pdf'.
 5. Author: The whole project, included codes, report writing, analysis, data storytelling, etc., is completed by Ruoshui Chen

+# Project Objective
+Our objective is to analyze high-income movies and provide insights for global movie makers, including movie directors, producers, etc., regarding financial success.
+To achieve this, we have defined a series of subtasks that progress from simple to complex, allowing for a step-by-step and in-depth analysis.
+Each subtask aims to tell a data story through aesthetic and intuitive visualizations.

+# Project Objective
+Our objective is to analyze high-income movies and provide insights for global movie makers, including movie directors, producers, etc., regarding financial success.
+To achieve this, we have defined a series of subtasks that progress from simple to complex, allowing for a step-by-step and in-depth analysis.
+Each subtask aims to tell a data story through aesthetic and intuitive visualizations.

 # Data Set
 The original full data set I choose to use is [Top 100 popular movies from 2003 to 2022 (iMDB)](https://www.kaggle.com/datasets/georgescutelnicu/top-100-popular-movies-from-2003-to-2022-imdb).
 Specifically in VA system, I focus on visualizing high income movies.
 So our data set is the sub data set that the income of those movies are all higher than 256.70.
 After data cleaning described in the implementation part below, some samples are further dropped, and we add 2 new columns which are called Income_million and Budget_million, for visualising 2 original attributes in numerical types and consistent units.